TMT Acquisition Corp Announces - GuruFocus.com

 Forward-Looking Statements

 This press release contains statements that constitute “forward-looking statements,” including with respect to the Company’s initial public offering and search for an initial business combination.
 No assurance can be given that the offering discussed above will be completed on the terms described, or at all.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Registration Statement and related preliminary prospectus filed in connection with the initial public offering with the SEC.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Registration Statement and related final prospectus filed with the SEC.
 Copies are available on the SEC's website, www.sec.gov.
-The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.
+The Company undertakes no obligation to update these statements for revisions or changes in events, conditions or circumstances on which any statement is based after the date of this release, except as required by law.

 Contact Information: